 There were two problems.
 One: Google doesn’t like being beaten at their own game.
 Two: Google has never been known to rest on their laurels.

-Semantic search made a lot of digital marketers very nervous (read terrified – just what the hell is semantic search anyway?!).
-Up to then they have been making a killing from pulling every dirty trick under the sun to get their clients to the top of Google and now none of it would work.
+Semantic search made a lot of digital marketers very nervous.
+Up to then they have been making a killing from pulling every dirty trick under the sun to get to the top of Google and now none of it would work.
 If anything most of their clients were about to crash through the rankings and lose a lot of money in the process.

-The reason for this sundering of search performance was both an incredibly technological achievement by Google but a master stroke in terms of completely changing how the entire world advertised their business online.
+The reason for this sundering of search performance was both a technological achievement by Google and a master stroke in terms of changing how the entire world advertised their business online.

-Up to then web pages that had the right keywords dominated search.
-Now it was websites that served users relevant content – blogs and web pages that answered questions and – God forbid – actually added value.
+Web pages that had the right keywords had dominated search.
+Now it was websites that served users relevant content – blogs and web pages that answered questions and actually added value.